babel/babel/doc/node-props.md

 ## `shadow`
 A truthy value on a function node triggers the [shadow-functions transformer](/src/babel/transformation/transformers/internal/shadow-functions.js), which transforms the node so that it references (or inherits) `arguments` and the `this` context from the parent scope.
 It is invoked for arrow functions, for example.

+## `existentialOperator`
+A truthy value on an `MemberExpression` node indicating the non-standard [existential operator](https://esdiscuss.org/topic/existential-operator-null-propagation-operator) is used to access its property.